Guest Post by Willis Eschenbach

 So, attack is the very nature and essence of the science game.
 But it is supposed to be an attack on my SCIENTIFIC IDEAS.
 Not an attack on me, not an attack on my qualifications, not an attack on my occasionally rough cowboy nature, not an attack on my honesty, not an attack on what I have chosen to study.
 Truly, it’s not about me.

-So those are my three requests.
 Now, having said that this is not about me, enough people have questioned my fitness to comment on climate science that I would like to give an answer as to why I am qualified to do so.
 However, as with many things in my life, it’s kinda complicated, and involves a number of misunderstandings and coincidences.
 Pour yourself a cup of coffee, it’s a sea-dog’s tale of military madness.

 The grade school teacher said I could skip two grades.
 My mom said no, so the school let me go at my own speed.
 I finished eighth grade spelling in sixth grade.
 In seventh grade, I studied Spanish on my own.
 In eighth grade, the entire school district introduced Spanish education by TV.
 All the teachers in the county went to Spanish class one night a week so they could teach the kids and support the TV lessons with in-class training.
 My teacher couldn’t make it to the weekly teacher’s training, so they sent me instead.
 As a result, when I was in eighth grade, I was already teaching Spanish … I also completed a year of high school algebra while in grade school, which let me take college calculus in high school.

 My mother was a single mom who raised four sons and ran a 280 acre cattle ranch.
 She was both a wise and a well-educated woman with a binge drinking problem, working for months without a drop and then going on a one-week bender.
 We never had much money.
 After some years of seeing other kids who always had better clothes and newer toys, one day I screwed up my courage and asked my mom if we were poor.
 “No,” she said angrily, “we’re not poor, and we’ll never be poor.
 Poor is a state of mind.”
-She sighed and relaxed, rubbed her work-hardened hands, looked wistfully at the summer sky, and added “I admit we’ve been broke for a while now, but by God we’re not poor …”
+She sighed and relaxed, rubbed her work-hardened hands, looked wistfully at the summer sky, and added “I admit we’ve been broke for a while now, but we’re not poor …”

-Growing up broke on a remote cattle ranch surrounded by wild forest like that means that if something has to get fixed, you have to fix it.
+Growing up broke on a remote cattle ranch surrounded by wild forest means that if something has to get fixed, you have to fix it.
 If something has to get made, you have to make it.
 If you have to learn something to do that, you learn it.
 Growing up like that is a huge advantage to a future generalist.
 I came away with Leonardo da Vinci and Jim Bridger as my heroes, with the ability to do most practical things with my hands, and with the blind, wildly incorrect, but fervently-held belief that whatever needed to be done, somehow, someway, I could do it even if I had nothing but baling wire and a balky Crescent wrench.